furryboffin/obagg/README.md

 In the `/conf` folder you will find an example configuration file: `obagg.yaml`. to change the market you can edit the `ticker` value.
-The depth of the aggregated orderbook is set by the `depth` value and the list of `websockets` that are used is also configurable, although this version of the server is only designed to work with these two specific exchanges at this time.
+The depth of the aggregated orderbook is set by the `depth` value and the list of `exchanges` that are used is also configurable, although this version of the server is only designed to work with these two specific exchanges at this time.
 Future adaptation of the server would aim to make it more generic and allow for several more exchanges to be added.
+Lastly one can set `identical_level_order` to be true or false depending on whether you want want identical levels to be ordered with larger amounts towards or away from the middle of the book.

+When different exchanges have identical levels in their books we must choose the order.
+Setting this to true will order higher amounts closer to the center of the orderbook.
+If using this aggregated orderbook to decide which exchange to place orders for strategies such as arbitrage or market making, I would set the paramter to be true, positioning larger liquidity closer to the centre of the book.
+Moreover, speed is of the essence in such strategies and the fewer levels we need to traverse to calculate predicted profit margins for specific sized orders, the better.

 ## Future Improvements